Bisque (food)

-Bisque (/fr/) is a smooth, creamy, highly seasoned soup of French origin, classically based on a strained broth (coulis) of crustaceans.
-It can be made from lobster, langoustine, crab, shrimp, or crawfish.
+Bisque or bisk (/fr/; Bisca) is a smooth, creamy, highly seasoned soup of French origin, classically based on a strained broth (coulis) of crustaceans.
+It can be made from lobster, langoustine, crab, shrimp, or crayfish.
 The French bisque is one of the most popular seafood soups around the world.

 Although originally applied to seafood soups, the use of the word has expanded to mean any thick soup made with cream, such as bisque of tomato or bisque of mushroom.
 It is differentiated from a chowder, also a seafood soup, by its consistency, a chowder being less smooth and more chunky.